LoeizD/redline-docs/Gameplay/Racing.md

 Races are scheduled in advance with a specific time and circuit location.
 Houses must submit their robot builds and moves in advance of the races.

+## Race announcer

+Top league ranked races will be streamed on the Redline website and commented live by an announcer!

 ## Randomness and Strategy